Quick answer

-Tally sales analytics extracts sales invoice data from Tally Prime — customer, product, quantity, value, tax, and discount details — and presents it as interactive dashboards showing revenue trends, customer contribution, product performance, regional breakdowns, and margin analysis.
-It replaces manual MIS report creation and gives sales and finance teams daily visibility into what's selling, to whom, and at what margin.
+Tally sales analytics transforms invoice data from Tally Prime into interactive dashboards showing revenue trends, customer contribution, product performance, regional breakdowns, and margin analysis.
+With FireAI's one-click Tally connector, sales data auto-syncs in real time — replacing manual MIS reports and giving teams daily visibility into what's selling, to whom, and at what margin.

 Most Indian businesses using Tally Prime prepare sales MIS reports manually in Excel — copying data from Tally's sales register, building pivot tables, and emailing reports.
 Tally sales analytics eliminates this by building live dashboards directly from Tally data.